JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 	- Bird by Bird by Anne Lammot
 - An advancement system based on individualization instead of categorization.
 	- Could be modeled off of what was presented in [[Principles by Ray Dalio]].
+- 5 Minute Presentation once a week for curiosity - [[Why two Clockwise designers built a video game that gives humans empathy for machines by Cathy Reisenwitz]]

 ## Questions